 Stream #2: How to Teach EBD

-This course is designed for educators interested in teaching EBD to others.
+This course was designed for educators interested in teaching EBD to others.

-How to Teach EBD focuses on pedagogical best practices for the classroom or clinic, including techniques for building an EBD curriculum and teaching others about the integration of EBD into clinical chairside manner.
+How to Teach EBD focused on pedagogical best practices for the classroom or clinic, including techniques for building an EBD curriculum and teaching others about the integration of EBD into clinical chairside manner.